v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 	The **Pick an account** window should appear, and it should display an error message indicating **Your account has been locked.
 Contact your support person to unlock it, then try again.** You have just verified that Alex (or someone who has obtained Alex's username and password) cannot log in.

 	**Note:** It can take a few minutes for the account block to fully implement.
 Until that time Alex may be able to log on, but none of the Microsoft 365 services are available to the user, and will not appear in the portal.
 Once the account is unblocked, the services will become available again.

+	If you are able to sign in as Alex, sign back out and wait a few minutes.
+Then attempt to sign back in as Alex.
+By this time, you should hopefully receive the error message that indicates Alex's account has been blocked from signing in.

 39. Switch back to LON-DC1, where you should still be logged into **Microsoft 365** as Holly Dickson.
 The **Active users** list should be displayed in the **Microsoft 365 admin center** from earlier in this task.

 40. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's sign in.
 Repeat steps 30 through 33 to unblock his account.
 Note how the **Block sign-in** window from step 32 now displays the **Unblock sign-in** window instead.  <br/>

 	In the **Unblock sign-in** window, the **Block this user from signing in** check box is currently selected.
-Select this check box to clear it, select **Save changes**. <br/>
+Select this check box to clear it, and then select **Save changes**. <br/>

-	Note the warning message that's displayed indicating it can take up to 15 minutes before Alex can sign in again.
+	**Note:** A warning message is displayed indicating it can take up to 15 minutes before Alex can sign in again.
 As such, you will **NOT** try to log back in as Alex on LON-CL1.
 Instead, remain on LON-DC1 and simply close the **Unblock sign-in** window.

 41. On LON-DC1, leave your browser and all tabs open and proceed to the next exercise.